Annual losses at Biomet increase dramatically in a revised earnings release for the Warsaw, Ind.-based orthopedics maker.

-Investors sent shares of Medtronic (NYSE:MDT) to a year-long high yesterday, a day ahead of the medical device company's scheduled earnings release for its fiscal 1st quarter.
+Investors pushed shares of Medtronic (NYSE:MDT) down this morning after the world's largest pure-play medical device company reported mixed results for its fiscal 1st quarter.

 Fridley, Minn.-based Medtronic posted profits of $953 million, or 93¢ per share, on sales of $4.08 billion for the 3 months ended July 26.
 That's a 10.3% top-line gain on 1.9% sales growth.

 Operating rofits rose 13% during the 2nd quarter for wound management company Kinetic Concepts Inc., despite a nearly 4% sales decline.

 Operating profits rose 13.1% during the 2nd quarter for Kinetic Concepts Inc., despite a nearly 4% sales decline for the wound management company.

 San Antonio, Texas-based KCI reported operating profits of $110.8 million on sales of $317.8 million for the 3 months ended June 30, according to a regulatory filing.